postdoc trainee

 Thomas Sutor, PhD, CSCS

 Dr. Sutor’s chief interest is improving motor function after severe spinal cord injury.
 He is currently researching the use of acute intermittent hypoxia to increase breathing and sitting ability for people with chronic spinal cord injury.
-Dr. Sutor is a Postdoctoral Research Scientist at Hunter Holmes McGuire VA Medical Center
+Dr. Sutor is a Postdoctoral Associate working with Dr. Emily Fox at the University of Florida.

 PREDOC Alum